adam-burns/devuan-pi-gadgeteer/README.md

 **Work in progress** 🚧:

-Devuan Pi Gadgeteer is an ansible script to enable compatible Raspberry Pi hardware models running [Devuan Pi](https://arm-files.devuan.org/RaspberryPi%20Latest%20Builds/) to act as a USB Device when connected to a host or laptop.
+Devuan Pi Gadgeteer is an ansible script to enable compatible Raspberry Pi hardware models running [Devuan Pi](https://arm-files.devuan.org/RaspberryPi%20Latest%20Builds/) to act as a multi-function USB device (also called a gadget) when connected to a host or laptop.

+The default configuration offers a USB network interface presented to the USB host with a higher routing priority than other native ethernet or WiFi interfaces.
+This means all default networking traffic is configured to flow through the Devuan Pi USB gadget.

+The default configuration also offers a virtual USB flash drive storage device (capacity configurable, default 10G), a side effect of this is the connected USB host can potentially be booted from this device.

 This repository should be cloned on a local provisioning machine, not on the device to be provisioned (this may work, but has not been tested).

 Currently the script enables a compatible Devuan Pi to present itself to a USB host as:

-- a USB 10G mass storage gadget
+- a USB 10G mass storage gadget (capacity is configurable)

 - network adapter gadgets (ECM & RNDIS adapters)